The Wilkes cluster

 In November 2013, the University of Cambridge in partnership with Dell, NVIDIA and Mellanox deployed the UK’s fastest academic cluster, named Wilkes.
 The system consists of 128 Dell T620 servers, 256 NVIDIA K20 GPUs interconnected by 256 Mellanox Connect IB cards.
 This produces a computational performance of 240TF with a Top500 position of 166 in the November 2013 list.
 The system was part funded by STFC with industrial sponsorship from Rolls Royce and Mitsubishi Heavy Industries.

-The system is the most energy efficient air cooled supercomputer in the world coming second in the worldwide Green500 ranking with an extremely high performance per watt of 3631 MFLOP/w.
-The extreme energy efficiency is due to two factors: firstly the very high performance per watt provided by the NVIDIA K20 GPU and secondly due to the industry leading energy efficiency obtained from the Dell T620 server.
-For reference the first position in the Green500 was given to a specialist full immersion oil cooled system.
+Immediately after its deployment, the system was ranked No.2 in the November 2013 Green500 list with an extremely high performance per watt of 3631 MFLOP/W. At that time, it was the most energy efficient air cooled supercomputer in the world (the No.1 position was given to a specialist full immersion oil cooled system).
+The high energy efficiency is due to two factors: firstly the very high performance per watt provided by the NVIDIA K20 GPU and secondly due to the industry leading energy efficiency obtained from the Dell T620 server.

 The newly deployed GPU supercomputer is part funded by STFC to drive the SKA computing system development within the newly formed "SKA Open Architecture Lab".
 The SKA is a multinational collaboration to build the world’s largest radio telescope which at its centre is a requirement for the world’s largest streaming data processor, many times larger than the most powerful HPC system in operation today.
 The new GPU system will take a central role driving system development for the SKA placing STFC and the University of Cambridge at the forefront of large scale big-data science.